-“How can I get the most credit card rewards possible?”
+“How can I get the most rewards from a credit card?”

 Whether you’re looking for a rewards credit card that pays you back in cash, travel miles, gift cards or points, there are several ways to ensure you get the most for your money.

 Earn rewards at the places you already spend

 You naturally want a rewards credit card that gives you the highest rewards in the categories where you spend.
 If you drive often, you may benefit most from a gas rewards credit card.
 Likewise, if you fly a few times a year, you’ll potentially benefit from a travel rewards credit card.

 Your best choice for a rewards credit card is one that gives you rewards, travel credit or points on your everyday purchases—and gives you the highest and the best rewards in the categories where you already spend.
 Ideally, you want a credit card that gives you top rewards, redemption options you really want, and offers a great all-around value.

 See what discounts, promotions or extra rewards are available when you shop affiliated partners.
 Many rewards credit cards have online shopping portals that provide you with extra rewards from popular retailers.

 “Taking advantage of exclusive deals for cardmembers can really add up,” says Maureen Powers, Vice President of Rewards for Discover.
 “Before making an online purchase, cardholders should check to see if extra rewards are available when purchasing through their credit card’s rewards portal for even greater savings.”

 Consider paying your cable or phone payments, car insurance and other recurring bills using your rewards credit card to earn rewards on your everyday purchases and payments.

 Get the best value when you redeem rewards, too.